mbhall88/rasusa/paper/paper.md

 The amount of data in one of these read files depends on how much genetic material was present and how long the sequencing device was operated.
 Read depth (coverage) is a measure of the volume of genetic data contained in a read file.
-For example, coverage of 5x indicates that each nucleotide in the original genetic material is represented five times in the read file.
+For example, coverage of 5x indicates that, on average, each nucleotide in the original genetic material is represented five times in the read file.

 Many of the computational methods employed in genomics are affected by coverage;